An Interview With Archeologist and Writer, Kristin South

 KH: I did that in March when I went to Egypt as a tour guide.
 I had the opportunity to take a four-day trip on a dahabiya, a wonderful boat that’s smaller than a cruise ship and larger than a regular sailboat.
 We visited sites from Aswan to Luxor, and I saw some less visited places that I’d never seen before, like a sandstone quarry that was used in ancient times to supply all the rock that was used to build the enormous temples at Karnak and Edfu and others.
 It’s really impressive to see the temples and the quantity of rock they needed to build them, and then to see how far the stone had to travel before they could use it!

-NG: You are also a writer.
-You contributed a wonderful article to a writer’s website (https://writerunboxed.com/2024/01/22/thin-places/).
-“Thin Places” explores how and where writers get their ideas.
+NG: You are also a writer, and you contributed a wonderful article to the Writer’s Unboxed website (https://writerunboxed.com/2024/01/22/thin-places/) “Thin Places” explores the question of where (or how) writers get their ideas.
 Tell us a bit about how you think of this question.

 KH: Thank you for mentioning that!
 Writers have to draw their stories from someplace, right?
 I like to think that many of the stories we write are plucked from an alternate dimension rather than simply made up.
 When I have visited places that have been venerated for centuries, like Angkor Wat or the Umayyad Mosque in Damascus, or even a national park like Bryce Canyon in southern Utah, it’s like the accumulation of human emotions and experience lay like a thick dust over the place.
 Sometimes we can collect a bit of that dust and blow it onto our keyboards, and amazing things result.
 I think that being in an unfamiliar place can make us look at everything more closely, so we see more than usual.
 I’m a big fan of travel.